Optimal Particle-Conserved Linear Encoding for Practical Fermionic Simulation: Qubit Complexity Proof

 Suppose there is a bitstring $\Vec{k}$ with Hamming weight $2K< 2N+2$.
 We can construct two distinct bitstrings with Hamming weight $N$ such that $\Vec{d}=\Vec{c}\oplus \Vec{k}$, and $\Vec{c}$, $\Vec{d}$ have $N-K$ overlapping bits.
 We observe the following relation in the encoded space

 \end{proof}

-\begingroup \thetheorem{\ref{theorem: asymptotic scaling}} \begin{theorem} The minimal qubit cost required to encoded a $M$ fermionic modes $N$ electrons problem has the upper bound of $Q \leq 2N\log M$. \end{theorem} \endgroup \begin{proof} From Theorem \ref{thm: criterion for successful encoding}, we observe that all even kernel elements $k$, generated by the dual code $\mathbf{C}^T$, have even Hamming weight lower bounded as $D_H(k, 0) \geq 2N+2$.
+\begingroup \thetheorem{\ref{theorem: asymptotic scaling}} \begin{theorem} Theorem \ref{theorem: asymptotic scaling}. \end{theorem} \endgroup \begin{proof} From Lemma \ref{thm: criterion for successful encoding}, we observe that all even kernel elements $k$, generated by the dual code $\mathbf{C}^T$, have even Hamming weight lower bounded as $D_H(k, 0) \geq 2N+2$.
 We can interpret the row of $\mathbf{C}$ as a $M-Q$ set of $M$-bit bitstrings, whose arbitrary bitwise addition $\oplus$ among the bitstrings are encoded into the $\mathbf{0}$ vector in the encoded space.
 Since $\mathbf{C}$ is invariant under elementary bitwise row addition, it is possible to eliminate the odd Hamming weight $M$-bit bitstrings with odd Hamming weight $M$-bit bitstrings. $\mathbf{C}$ can be reorganized as a set of $M$-bit bitstrings with \textit{only one} element with odd Hamming weight.
 In this form, we can impose Theorem \ref{thm: criterion for successful encoding} on the $M-Q-1$ numbers of $M$-bit bitstrings.

 Next, we reformulate the constraint as finding the maximal $M-Q-1$ of $\mathbf{C}$ given qubits $M$, and minimal hamming distance $2N+2$, and all Hamming weight of elements in $\mathbf{C}$ are even.
 Borrowing from CEC, the maximum is upper bounded by the Hamming bound \cite{Intro_err} and lower bounded by the Gilbert–Varshamov bound \cite{Gilbert_1952, Varshamov_1957}.